 The terms of service are brief and to the point.
 There are no complicated legal jargons, or ambiguous statements designed to confuse readers.
 Perfect Privacy claims to store no data, besides:

 - Username and password for login

-- Email address provided at point of sign up.
+- The email address provided at the point of sign up.
 Anonymous email addresses are acceptable for registration.

 - Account expiration date, for billing purposes.

-There is an active forum for users and moderators to discuss new features, report glitches, bugs and complaints over the VPN functioning.
+There is an active forum for users and moderators to discuss new features, report glitches, bugs and complaints about the VPN functioning.